Verumex/vmx_engineering/content/design_patterns/2-builders.md

 ---
 title: "Builders"
-metaTitle: "Builders | A case for builder objects"
+metaTitle: "VmX Engineering | Builder Objects"
 ---

 When markup becomes sufficiently complicated and needs to be generated based on